born2net/Angular-kitchen-sink/Readme.md

 Production:
 ------------
-to release to production
+jspm is also great for release as it bundles and minifies. to release to production
    1. change the gulp sync to your method of rsync of ftp
    2. your server should have the structure emitted in the 'dist' folder that is created by